Establish a firm foundation in your chosen specialism.

 Recent master's students have done placement work with the Silchester Environs team and the Museum of English Rural Life, gaining skills in earthwork surveys and geophysics work.

-In recent years, Reading postgraduate students have been successful in obtaining appointments with heritage agencies such as English Heritage, Historic England, National Trust, and as university academics.
+In recent years, Reading postgraduate students have been successful in obtaining appointments with heritage agencies such as Historic England and The National Trust, and as university academics.

 You will also benefit from the rich archaeological heritage of Reading and its area, including the important medieval abbey at Reading, the prehistoric monuments of the Thames Valley, and historic locations such as Oxford, Silchester, Winchester and Salisbury.